 Somewhere in in my teens I discovered that Ice Cream was indeed my soul food, something I would relish silently and connect with myself.
 During a recent trip to Malaysia, as I walked down the streets of Kuala Lumpur, Melaka and Penang, I enjoyed the delicious street side fare but what left a lasting impression was the innovative ways of preparing and presenting ice cream.

-After a hearty meal, I was walking down Jalan Alor near Bukit Bintang in Kuala Lumpur, yearning for some ice cream and that’s when I noticed the street vendor bent over a pan churning out some rolls.
+After a hearty meal, I was walking down Jalan Alor near Bukit Bintang in Kuala Lumpur, yearning for some ice cream.
+That’s when I noticed the street vendor bent over a pan churning out some rolls.
 I moved to his side only to realise that he was churning out ice cream rolls with amazing dexterity from a pan which was cooled at nearly -35 degrees.
 These ice cream rolls or stir fried ice cream which originated in Thailand are now amazingly popular across the world.
-I ordered for a mango ice cream with vanilla base and observed him preparing my delicious stir fried ice cream.
+I ordered for a mango ice cream with vanilla base and observed him preparing my delicious stir fried ice cream or Thai Rolled Icecream.

 He added some vanilla milk on the pan and a few bits of mango.
 It was mashed into a pulp over the next minute with 2 steel spatulas and spread out on the teppan in a squarish manner.